Peter B. Lewis: Philanthropy and political contributions

 Lewis was a trustee of Princeton University, former chairman of the board of directors at the Guggenheim Museum (resigned January 19, 2005), and served on the board of the Cleveland Museum of Art.
 Although Lewis often gave substantial gifts to artistic and educational organizations, he also had a reputation for — often forcefully — insisting that such organizations be financially accountable and financially sound; in 2002, Lewis said he would no longer give to Case or Cleveland's University Circle neighborhood or to any Cleveland Charities due to poor civic and organizational leadership and management.
 While he did restrict Cleveland giving, he did not follow through completely on that threat.

 Lewis was an advocate of taxing and regulating the use and sale of marijuana and was one of the main financial backers of the campaign to legalize the use of marijuana for medical use in the United States.
 In January 2000, Lewis was arrested and charged in New Zealand for possession of marijuana.
 Lewis pleaded guilty to three charges and paid a substantial fine, though under New Zealand law he was not required to serve time in jail or prison.
 According to his lawyer, Marie Dyhrberg, Lewis used the marijuana on the advice of his doctor for pain relief after the partial amputation of his leg in 1998.

 Personal life

 In 1955, Lewis married Toby Devan.
 They amicably divorced in 1981.
-They had three children: Ivy, Jonathan and Adam Joseph.
+They had three children.
 He had homes in Miami, Cleveland, New York City, and Aspen, Colorado; he also traveled around the world on his motor yacht, Lone Ranger.
 Since 1985, his ex-wife Toby, who had worked at the Cleveland Center for Contemporary Art, took over the expansive Progressive art collection.

-In September 2013, he married his long-time companion, Janet Rosel of Cleveland.
+In September 2013, he married his long-time companion, Janet Rosel.

-Lewis died of a heart attack at his home in Coconut Grove, Florida on November 23, 2013, twelve days after his 80th birthday.
+Lewis died of a heart attack at his home in Coconut Grove, Florida, on November 23, 2013, twelve days after his 80th birthday.
 He was interred at Mayfield Cemetery in Cleveland Heights, Ohio.
 His net worth at the time of his death was $1.25 billion.